-To learn a language online, I always look for teachers on www.italki.com.
+To take classes online, I always start to look for teachers on www.italki.com.
 I also teach Italian there.

-Italki is the oldest, largest and best organized online tutoring platform that allows language learners to find teachers or tutors from around the world at an affordable rate.
-You’ll also find community areas to help you learn any language faster and more efficiently.
+Italki is the oldest, largest and best organized online tutoring platform that allows learners to find teachers or tutors from around the world at an affordable rate.
+You’ll also find community areas to help you learn faster and more efficiently.

-The primary function is as an online marketplace that facilities online language lessons.
-If you’re looking for a professional teacher or an informal tutor for your language studies, you can find somebody on italki.
+The primary function is as an online marketplace that facilitates online lessons.
+If you’re looking for a professional teacher or an informal tutor for your studies, you can find somebody on Italki.

 The website is for free, teachers are not.
 But depending on their experience and the country they live in, you can expect to spend relatively little.

-There are other features of the site, such as the ability to add public notes in your target language, that are like status updates, but that natives can comment on to correct you.
-It’s great to be able to ask a question about a grammatical feature, or quick translation question, of the language and have the community answer it for you for free.
+There are other features of the site, such as the ability to add public notes in Italian, that are like status updates, but that people can comment on to correct you.
+It’s great to be able to ask a question about a grammatical feature, or quick translation question, and have the community answer it for you for free.

-Verbling is also a very good place to learn a language online.
+Verbling is also a very good place to learn Italian.
 I occasionally teach Italian on Verbling, but I’ve never taken lessons as a student.

-However, it’s good alternative to Italki, thanks to its smooth, modern interface, and relatively large selection of tutors.
+However, it’s a good alternative to Italki to learn Italian fast 1-on-1, thanks to its smooth, modern interface, and a relatively large selection of tutors.